Animate

 Exercise 4 - Using the Oval, Rectangle, and Polystar Tools - creates strokes and fills

-- Select the Oval Tool (5th tool down in Animate 2021).
+- Select the Oval Tool.
 Press and hold the Shift key while dragging --

 this constrains to a circle - the circle is created using the current stroke color and the inside of the circle with the current fill color.
 You can set either of these to No Color - the white box with a diagonal line through it at the top of the color panel

-- Select the Rectangle Tool (4th tool down in Animate 2021).
+- Select the Rectangle Tool.
 Press and hold the shift key while dragging

 - this constrains to a square.
 In the Properties panel, in the Rectangle Options section, you can set the Rectangle corner radius.
 By clicking the icon immediately to the right (the tooltip on hover says "individual rectangle corner radius"), you can set each corner independently of the other corners.

-- Select the Polystar Tool (last tool in the column in Animate 2021) - Click on the options button in the Properties panel to choose between a polygon and a star, the number of sides, and the star point size
+- Select the Polystar Tool - Click on Tool options in the Properties panel to choose between a polygon and a star, the number of sides, and the star point size

 Modifying Strokes and Fills